 - How to prepare your vases for flowers

-- Keep your faux flowers looking real by cutting bottoms at a 45 degree angle to sit better the bottom of your vases.
+- Keep your faux flowers looking real by cutting bottoms at a 45-degree angle to sit better at the bottom of your vases.

 - How to arrange flowers in a tall vase (video)

 - New here?
 Be sure to subscribe